 In one review of 49 previous protein /exercise studies of healthy people who worked out, researchers concluded 0.7 grams per pound was optimal.
 When it came to protein supplements, the researchers stated “intakes greater than 0.7 grams per pound (about 1.6 g/kg) per day do not promote further strength training gains in fat-free mass (muscle).

 This 0.7 grams per pound amount is just a little bit more than the protein RDA which is 0.4 grams per pound.
-If you want to make your protein intake math calculation easy and use the 1 gram per pound dose, you can do that.
+If you want to make your protein intake math calculation easy and use the 1 gram per pound dose, you can do this.
 Just know that it may be overkill for some people.

 In another study, researchers concluded that for beginners, “consuming supplemental protein likely has no impact on lean mass and muscle strength during the initial weeks of resistance training.”
 So, if you're a beginner, they are saying you don't need to worry so much about how much protein you eat.

 Several studies have shown that muscle strength and size gains can be obtained by eating less than 1 gram per pound.
 Amounts used in various studies have ranged from 0.6 to 0.9 grams per pound.
 Some studies have used more than 1 gram per pound.
 That said, stressing the muscles with resistance is what's really important.
 You can do this using free weights, machines – and with the X3 Bar too.

 The supplement contains branch chain amino acids – leucine, isoleucine, and valine.
 In some circles, these amino acids are thought to reduce muscle soreness and speed recovery after exercise.
 In theory, that might mean Fortagen would too – but it would take research to prove this.

 Some research hints that BCAAs might reduce muscle soreness after exercise, but the effect on muscle recovery might be negligible in those who consumed enough protein (0.5 grams per pound).